How to hyperlink in Photoshop

 With the creation of multiple slices of one image, you can save each slice as an individual document.
 To use this tool, you have to keep the image as an HTML file instead of a JPEG file format.
 A layperson can also use this feature as it does not require any kind of knowledge in coding.
 Photoshop generates the syntax of HTML needed and embeds the picture in a web-friendly format for the image.

 Open an image in Photoshop.
 Ideally, you should use a large painting for this purpose.
 Select the “Slice tool” from the Photoshop toolbox.
 If the tool is invisible, click and hold the right bottom corner of the Crop tool or other tools in the group.
-Once you see the Slice tool, select it by clicking over it.
+Once you see the Slice tool, select it by clicking on it.

 There are things that you need to consider before working with a Slice Tool.
 You can create slices of an individual image using a Slice tool or the layers of the picture.
 The selection of slices is made using the Slice Selection tool.
 You can move, resize or realign the slice with other slices.
-Moreover, it is possible to specify the name for each slice, type of the slice, and the URL.
-Optimization methods of each slide are available in the settings of the “Save for Web” dialog box.

 2. Slicing the image:

-Slicing the image Pin
+Slicing the image

-Drag the mouse cursor around the image real estate that you want to be a hyperlink.
+Drag the mouse cursor around the image of real estate that you want to be turned into a hyperlink.
 For creating one hyperlink on an image, you have to drag the cursor over the entire picture.
 You can select multiple areas on the same image that can have different hyperlinks.
 Here, we are going to select various areas where we will place a hyperlink.

-Image slicing is beneficial for the use of images on the web as it allows the Internet to load individual parts of the image, one piece at a time.
-It is especially useful for designers and web developers that work with very high-resolution images.
-With a slow Internet connection, such large files take a lot of time to render or sometimes don’t even open clearly.You can create slices with three attributes: Normal, Fixed Aspect Ratio, and Fixed size.
-Normal is the slice size where the slice is the area you mark as one slice.
 The Fixed aspect ratio is where the size of the slice is in the whole number system.
 For instance, you can specify the height as 20 units while width as 10 units, for a slice.
 The Fixed sized slice has the height and width specified in terms of pixels.

-You can compress the image, but it will only make the image’s quality suffer, to a certain extent.
-Hence, the slicing is the solution to rendering large pictures on the web.
-It is also beneficial for users that have slow internet connections.
 Slicing, as we previously saw, allows you to let the image render piece by piece, one piece at a time.
 The slicing tool cuts the high-resolution pictures into pieces, and each piece saves as a separate file.
 This method optimizes the usage of the file over the Internet.

 Photoshop is a smart tool that creates HTML or CSS to display the sliced image.
 When it loads in a web page, each section or “slice” of the image is rendered and reassembled in the browser to generate a smooth-looking image.

-Mark the area for the hyperlink placement Pin
+Mark the area for the hyperlink placement

 Once you have selected the image and marked the areas where you have to put the hyperlinks, run the cursor only on one part of the image if you want multiple hyperlinks.
 As you complete it, release the mouse button.
 You have created one slice of the picture.
 Now, you can select another slice of the image by dragging the mouse on the other part of the image.
 It is possible to create more than ten slices of one image and place hyperlinks on all the pictures’ slices.

 You can name a slice by its purpose, as you make a slice out of an image.
 Usually, user slices names are based on the settings in the Output Settings dialog box.
-You have to select a slice, double-click it with the Slice selection tool to display the Slice Option dialog box.
+You have to select a slice, and double-click it with the Slice selection tool to display the Slice Option dialog box.
 Type a new name in the Slice Option Dialog box.

-Link placement Pin
+Link placement

 Once we have marked the area and formed the slices of the image, it is now time to assign the links to the individual slices.
 To do this, you have to double-click a selected slice with Slice Tool to open the Slice Options window.
 In the URL field, you have to specify the website address or the URL of the webpage you want to link.
 You can use the name of the link to distinguish it from the other links.
 It is okay to enter a relative URL or an absolute URL.
-If you are using a relative URL, you have to make sure you use proper URL protocol.
+If you are using a relative URL, you have to make sure you use the proper URL protocol.

 In the target text box, you have to enter four different values, depending upon the purpose of your link placement. “_blank” meaning when you click the link, it will open the linked page into a new browser window. “_self” means that the clicked link will open the linked page in the same browser window. “_parent” leads to displaying the related content in the original parent frameset window.
-You should use this option if your HTML document makes the use of frames.
+You should use this option if your HTML document makes use of frames.

 Hence, the linked content appears in the current parental frame of the page. “_top” opens the related content in the entire browser window after removing the frames in use.
 Here, the link name must match the name of the frame specified in the HTML document file.
 When a user clicks the link, the related content appears in the same frame name as the link’s name.
 Hence, the names of the link and the frame should match.